MishaKompaniec/flower-shop-fe/README.md

 ## Project Overview

-This is a small flower shop web application featuring a main page and a shopping cart.
+This is a small flower shop website.
+I implemented the logic for regular users: a home page, a shop page, a shopping cart, and a user profile.

+I also implemented admin functionality: an admin panel that allows viewing and managing new orders, reviewing completed orders, as well as adding, editing, and deleting products in the shop.

+The backend for this website was built using Node.js and Express.

 - **Shopping Cart**: Implemented using React Context API with data persistence via `localStorage`.
 - **Routing**: Handled through React Router for seamless navigation between pages.